kids encyclopedia robot

 The consortium "BFC 1909 Lux Spv"

-Under the new ownership of which BFC 1909 Lux Spv S.A. of Luxembourg is an intermediate holding company, Bologna was promoted back to Serie A in 2015.
+Under the new ownership of which BFC 1909 Lux Spv S.A. of Luxemburg is an intermediate holding company, Bologna was promoted back to Serie A in 2015.
 Saputo also succeeded Tacopina as the new chairman of the board of directors of Bologna on 17 November 2014.

 In their first season back in Serie A, Bologna finished 14th avoiding relegation.
 In the following two seasons, Bologna finished in 15th place on the table.
-In the 2018-19 Serie A season, Bologna finished in a creditable 10th position on the table.
+In the 2018–19 Serie A season, Bologna finished in a creditable 10th position on the table.
+Over the next three seasons, Bologna continued to finish mid table in Serie A coming 12th two campaigns in a row followed by a 13th-placed finish in the 2021–22 season.

 Stadium

 The official stadium of Bologna is the Stadio Renato Dall'Ara.
 Dall'Ara is the biggest sports building of Bologna and its name is taken from an ex-chairman of the club, Renato Dall'Ara, who died three days before the final for Serie A's Scudetto.
 Its capacity is 38,500.
 The curva Bulgarelli (in English, Bulgarelli curve), the curve of Bologna's ultras, is dedicated to player Giacomo Bulgarelli, who died on 21 February 2009.
-The other curve, part of which is reserved for the away fans, is dedicated to Árpád Weisz, coach of Bologna's winning pre-war team, and killed by the Nazis in a concentration camp during the Second World War.
+The other curve, part of which is reserved for the away fans, is dedicated to Árpád Weisz, coach of Bologna's winning pre-war team, and killed by the Nazis in a concentration camp during WWII.

 Players